Donald Trump's politics of hate began with a "cynical and evil" GOP memo.

-Donald Trump’s outburst of nativistic racism—viscerally and putridly displayed by his “go back” tweet-attack on four congresswoman who are people of color and the subsequent and shocking (even for Trump) “send her back” rally in North Carolina on Wednesday night—has been a clarifying moment.
+Donald Trump’s outburst of nativistic racism—viscerally and putridly displayed by his “go back” tweet-attack on four congresswomen of color, and the subsequent and shocking (even for Trump) “send her back” rally in North Carolina on Wednesday night—has been a clarifying moment.
 It seems the culmination of his years-long effort to fashion a politics of white identity, racial resentment, and hatred, even though a new bottom will likely be hit tomorrow, or the next day, or the following week.
-And Trump’s bigotry and demagoguery is now in full public view, undeniably the lifeblood of the Republican Party.
+And Trump’s bigotry and demagoguery are in full public view, undeniably the lifeblood of the Republican Party.
 As Trump rants and fuels the flames of animus and malice, party operatives zap out emails attacking “deranged” Democrats and falsely asserting, “The socialist Democrats continue to make anti-Semitism a core tenet of their unhinged platform.”
-Trump is leading a crusade of fear, loathing, and lies and preying on prejudice and ignorance.
+Trump is leading a crusade of fear, loathing, and lies, and preying on prejudice and ignorance.
 But our racist president didn’t reach this dangerous position on his own.
 He is following a path—and perhaps turning it into a superhighway—established long ago by the party he now helms.

-The few Republicans and conservatives tut-tutting Trump’s rampage of racist rancor ought to know that the history is clear: their party has been exploiting bigotry and acrimony for decades.
-There was Richard Nixon’s Southern Strategy, which aimed to attract white voters opposed to civil-rights advances.
+The few Republicans and conservatives tut-tutting Trump’s rampage of racist rancor ought to know that the history is clear: Their party has been exploiting bigotry and acrimony for decades.
+There was Richard Nixon’s Southern Strategy, which aimed to attract white voters opposed to civil rights advances.
 Ronald Reagan famously campaigned against “welfare queens” and hailed “states’ rights”—barely coded language deployed to achieve the same results.

 More recently, top Republicans have played similar versions of this despicable game.
 As John McCain’s running mate in 2008, Sarah Palin claimed that Barack Obama, the first African American presidential nominee of a major party, was “palling around with terrorists.”
 (This week Kellyanne Conway, the senior Trump adviser, said the four congresswomen Trump assailed represent a “dark underbelly in this country” and that some of them have been “palling around with terrorists.”)

-In 2009, then-House Speaker John Boehner and other GOP leaders endorsed tea party hate when they hosted an anti-Obamacare demonstration on the steps of the Capitol where enraged protesters chanted, “Nazis, Nazis,” referring to Democrats supporting the Affordable Care Act.
-(Three black members of Congress claimed that tea partiers at the rally called them the N-word, and one said he was spat upon.)
+In 2009, then–House Speaker John Boehner and other GOP leaders endorsed tea party hate when they hosted an anti-Obamacare demonstration on the steps of the Capitol, where enraged protesters chanted, “Nazis, Nazis,” referring to Democrats supporting the Affordable Care Act.
+(Three black members of Congress claimed that tea partiers at the rally called them the n-word, and one said he was spat upon.)
 During the 2012 campaign, GOP standard-bearer Mitt Romney rejected the racist birther conspiracy theory championed by Trump but he enthusiastically accepted Trump’s endorsement, legitimizing the racist reality TV star as a GOP kingmaker.
 Moreover, Romney advanced a more subtle form of the otherism that animated Trump’s birtherism.
 He insisted that Obama “fundamentally does not believe in the American Experiment.”
-And a top Romney surrogate, former New Hampshire governor John Sununu, exclaimed, “I wish this president would learn how to be an American.”
+And a top Romney surrogate, former New Hampshire Gov. John Sununu, exclaimed, “I wish this president would learn how to be an American.”

-The pattern is obvious: the guys at the top of the Republican Party have long tried to take advantage of racial conflict and political divisiveness.
+The pattern is obvious: The guys at the top of the Republican Party have long tried to take advantage of racial conflict and political divisiveness.
 At times, they have even encouraged it, believing that would help them win elections.
-And there is no better example than Newt Gingrich.
+And there’s no better example than Newt Gingrich.

 Decades before Gingrich was a Trump-adoring Fox News bloviator, he was speaker of the House.
 And before that he was a bomb-thrower.
 In fact, he became speaker partly because he weaponized hate.
-Elected in 1978, Gingrich was a back-bencher in the House of Representatives, when the Republicans appeared to be in a permanent minority.
-His strategy was to blow-up his own party so he could take control and lead it to the majority—and one of his big ideas was that the GOP, in order to succeed, had to create more division within the national discourse.
+Elected in 1978, Gingrich was a back-bencher in the House of Representatives when the Republicans appeared to be in a permanent minority.
+His strategy was to blow up his own party so he could take control and lead it to the majority—and one of his big ideas was that the GOP, in order to succeed, had to create more division within the national discourse.

 He established a political action committee called GOPAC to help Republican candidates across the country become more effective campaigners.
 And in 1990, the group distributed to GOP contenders a pamphlet called “Language: A Key Mechanism of Control,” which encouraged the candidates to “speak like Newt”—that is, to rely upon sharp and divisive rhetoric.
 It presented a list of 30 “optimistic positive” words to use, including “freedom,” “truth,” and “family.”
 It also provided a list of “contrasting” words: “crisis,” “decay,” and “red tape.”
 And this second list recommended going to extremes.
 Republican candidates, it noted, should call Democrats “shallow,” “radical,” “incompetent,” “pathetic,” “sick,” “bizarre,” and “traitors.”
 Gingrich’s group was urging GOPers to engage in all-out rhetorical war, going beyond arguing over policies to engaging in the politics of personal destruction.
 Which was one of Gingrich’s own favorite tools.
 (The good Newt loved to talk about policy; the bad Newt embraced and relished hostile name-calling and discordant combat.)